-For each selected spectrometer channel, a statusbar at the bottom of the main window shows information about the file to which the data will be saved, amplitude at current wavelength, and the current settings for the smoothing and spline parameters.
-The field at the right of the Spline setting is used to indicate that the spectrometer is receiving too much light at a certain wavelength range (=16383 counts before correcting for dynamic dark, smoothing or averaging), in which case the label "saturated" will become visible.
-See also section 3.3.8.1; check on saturation.
+For each selected spectrometer channel, a statusbar at the bottom of the main window shows the name label of the connected spectrometer channel, the file to which the data will be saved, amplitude at current wavelength, the current settings for the smoothing and spline parameters, the line color and style in the graphical display, the real integration time and averages per channel and final the number of scans taken since the start button was clicked.
+The field at the right is used to indicate that the spectrometer is receiving too much light at a certain wavelength range (=16383 counts with the spectrometer boards rev 1B and rev 1C and 65535 counts for the spectrometer boards rev 1D and later.
+These ADC counts are before correcting for dynamic dark, smoothing or averaging), in which case the label "saturated" will become visible.